hllhll/HomeAssistant-ekon-local/README.md

 - Local control of your HVAC, even without internet
 - No flashing/burning of the device needed
 - The device will communicate with a server that would setup on you're HA installation
-- Auto-configuration of the device to communicate with the HA server
+- Auto-configuration of the device to communicate with the HA server; This is required to be performed only once.
 - Optional - keep using your cloud-based app! :D - See configuration

 ## How it works
 ekon-local integration would run a UDP server on your HA host.
-You would have to configure the device to communicate with this server, instead of the genuine one (Either Airconet/Tadiran connect or Airconet+).
-Works on the basis of [pyekonlib](https://github.com/hllhll/pyekonlib)
+You would have to tell the integration to configure the device to communicate with this server, instead of the genuine one (Either Airconet/Tadiran connect or Airconet+). or do it yourselfs. see [pyekonlib](https://github.com/hllhll/pyekonlib) for that

 ## Custom Component Installation